The Northern Road and Bringelly Road upgrades

 - Improved travel times and capacity to accommodate future development needs

-- Access to future South West Priority Land Release Area along The Northern Road
+- Access to future South West Priority Growth Area along The Northern Road

 - Improved access and travel times for road freight in Sydney’s south west.

-- Widening from a generally two lane to a four lane, divided road with a 4 metre wide shoulder and wide central median allowing for widening to six lanes, if required in the future
+- Two lanes in each direction with a four metre wide shoulder and wide central median allowing for widening to six lanes, when required

-- A grade separated intersection at Bringelly Road to the east of Bringelly Village shops and the existing intersection with Bringelly Road/Greendale Road
+- A grade separated interchange (underpass) at Bringelly Road to the east of Bringelly Village shops and the existing intersection with Bringelly Road/Greendale Road

 - A speed limit of 80km/h